Financial Planning Certificate Program

 May I transfer courses into the DePaul program?

-We accept courses from any CFP Board certified program.
+We accept courses from any CFP Board-Registered Program.
 Requests must be made in writing to the Program Manager, and an official transcript of record from the school must be sent, along with course descriptions from the school's catalog.
 The Program Manager will give final approval.

-You must complete four or more of the classes with DePaul in order to receive our Financial Planning Certificate.
+You must complete four or more of the courses with DePaul in order to receive our Financial Planning Certificate.

 What is the schedule?

-Do I have to take the courses in order?
+Do I have to take the modules in order?

-The courses are designed to be taken in sequence, but it is not required.
-You may take the courses in whichever order best fits your schedule and current needs.
+The modules are designed to be taken in sequence, but it is not required.
+You may take the modules in whichever order best fits your schedule and current needs.
 However, students unfamiliar with tax concepts are advised to take Income Tax Planning prior to Retirement Planning and Employee Benefits and Estate Planning.
-The Financial Plan Development course should be taken after the first five courses, or concurrently with the fifth course.
+The Financial Plan Development module should be taken after the first five modules.

 Will there be homework?

 The amount of homework varies by instructor and course.
-Typically students in the program are expected to spend at least 10 hours a week outside of class time on each required course.
+Typically students in the program are expected to spend 5-10 hours a week outside of class time on each required module.